brown-cs132-s13/labs/node/Node Lab.md

             console.log('Hi,', name + '!');
         }

-        // this line means people can call foodmod.doSomethingCool(...) exports.doSomethingCool = doSomethingCool;
+        // this line means people can call foomod.doSomethingCool(...) exports.doSomethingCool = doSomethingCool;

 If you have time left, see if you can write your own simple module.
 It's fun!